-Because allergy season has become the ruler of my life and I will do anything to avoid the threat of congestion.
+Because allergy season has become the ruler of my life and I will do anything to avoid the threat of congestion, even if it means streaming a workout in my living room.
 The other reason is that upon returning from our honeymoon a few weeks ago, I developed a strange (and super painful) foot injury called Mortin's neuroma.
 I had to stay off it for a few days and still can't go on very long walks or do all the tip-toe exercises in barre class.
 I looooove walking for fitness, so it really bums me out to not be able to do this simple, wholesome, free activity.

 Why am I giving the outdated elliptical machine the time of day?

 Since I'm quarantining myself, I want to make sure I'm still getting a little bit of cardio in.
 The classic Pure Barre classes involve just sculpting moves, so I like to find ways to get my heart pumping and break a sweat.
 Our apartment building has a gym, so I've been using the elliptical machine there.
 This has been okay on my foot since it's pretty low-impact.
 In the attempt to not get burnt out or discouraged, I usually start a cardio routine by going for only 10 or 12 minutes the first day and then adding 1 minute each day for a couple weeks.
 Lately, I've been listening to a strange, yet motivating, medley of Van Morrison and Cardi B.